denny/ShinyCMS-ruby/docs/Developers/Helpers.md

 ### From core plugin

-* MainSiteHelper    - useful methods for main site views - includes many of the helpers below
+* MainSiteHelper     - includes all the helpers that are useful across the main site

 * AdminAreaHelper    - useful methods for admin area views
 * MailerHelper       - useful methods for mailers

-* PluginHelper      - provides the `plugin_loaded?` method
+* PluginsHelper      - the `plugin_loaded?` method

-* DateHelper        - turns DateTime objects into human-readable dates and times
+* DatesHelper        - turn DateTime objects into human-readable dates and times
-* DiscussionHelper  - discussion-related settings and searches
+* DiscussionsHelper  - methods to get discussion settings and fetch recent comments
-* ElementHelper     - provides `element_types` method, for populating drop-down menu
+* ElementsHelper     - the `element_types` method, for populating drop-down menu

-* ShinyFeatureFlagHelper - check and enforce feature flags
+* FeatureFlagsHelper - the `feature_enabled?` method
-* ShinyPagingHelper      - methods to help with pagination
+* PagingHelper       - methods to help with pagination
-* ShinySiteNameHelper    - provides the `site_name` method - included by MainSiteHelper and ShinyMailerHelper
+* SiteNameHelper     - the `site_name` method
-* ShinyUserHelper        - user-capability checks and profile link generation
+* UsersHelper        - provides user-capability checks and profile link generation

 * AkismetHelper      - methods related to the Akismet spam-flagging service
 * RecaptchaHelper    - methods related to Google's reCAPTCHA bot detection service
-* SidekiqHelper          - method to check whether Sidekiq job queues are enabled
+* SidekiqHelper      - the `sidekiq_web_enabled?` method

 ### From feature plugins